A Matter of Fact – MAC Renovation’s 3D Scanning solution: the Matterport Camera System

 A Powerful Tool

 One of the features included with the Matterport software is the ability to check information after we’ve left the home.
-“I’ll often meet clients a few weeks prior to the design phase of the project,” explained Azu Saavedra, MAC Renovation’s design professional, “and one of the features I really like about the Matterport system is it gives me the ability to virtually tour the home, jogging my memory about details we discussed on site.
+“I’ll often meet clients a few weeks prior to the design phase of the project,” explained one of MAC Renovation’s design professionals, “and one of the features I really like about the Matterport system is it gives me the ability to virtually tour the home, jogging my memory about details we discussed on site.
 It’s a great tool to reference back to.
 Since the system measures everything as it builds the virtual tour, I can check the dimensions without driving to the home.
 It’s not accurate enough for design-level measurements, but it is super-helpful in other stages of the renovation, especially for checking to see if a piece of furniture will fit through the doors as I’m staging for the reveal.”

 More Productive, More Efficient